less/less-docs/content/features/detached-rulesets.md

-> Allow wrapping of a css block, defined in a mixin
+> Assign a ruleset to a variable

 Released [v1.7.0]({{ less.master.url }}CHANGELOG.md)